“Like a Twilight zone with Charlie Chaplin”–Mario Puzo

 “Lucky Bruce is no ordinary self-story; it’s a delightful addition to the catalogue of the last Mark Twain Leviathans—writers like Mario Puzo, Joseph Heller, Norman Mailer, and Kurt Vonnegut.”—Brooklyn Rail

 “In this rousing memoir, [Friedman] relates taking on Natalie Wood as a secretary, helping Barbra Streisand in from the rain, and gaining Mario Puzo as a close friend. yet Friedman is refreshingly down to earth.
 He shares his journey from the Bronx to Broadway with wit, charm, and a distinctive voice … Highly recommended.”—Library Journal

-"A terrific memoir, informative and invigorating.
-As I was reading it, I found myself going slower and slower, savouring the wisdom, humor, wit, and pathos."
-Ha Jin
+“A terrific memoir, informative and invigorating.
+As I was reading it, I found myself going slower and slower because I began savoring the humor, wit, and pathos.” —Ha Jin

 Lucky Bruce is a deeply funny memoir from one of the most deeply funny writers in American literature.
 Bruce Jay Friedman has written yet another masterpiece. —Andy Borowitz

 [A] hilariously juicy memoir… A life story that consistently charms with candor and the seasoned wit of a master storyteller who’s certainly been around the block… [T]here are plenty of stories here to solidify Friedman’s ranking as a supreme satirist.—Kirkus

 “A true testament to decades of hard work … in true Don Quixote fashion, Friedman is fascinated by everything going on around him.”—East Hampton Star